danielgoodwin97/torn-bazaar-pricer/README.md

-# Torn - Automatic Bazaar Pricer
+# Torn - Automatic Item Market Pricer
 ### General
-This script will automatically price items when adding them to your bazaar.
+This script will automatically price items when adding them to the item market.
 You can also enable automatic quantity setting which will get the total quantity of the item & add it to the quantity field.

 It is recommended that you run this script using only `Tampermonkey` & `Chrome`.